cronvel/freedesktop-notifications/README.md

 <a name="ref.notification.push"></a>
 ### Notification#push( [callback] )

-* callback `Function` (optional) a callback that will be triggered when the notification was sent to the server
+* callback `Function` (optional) a callback that will be triggered when the notification is sent to the server

 This will send the notification to the notification server so it will be displayed as soon as possible, usually as soon as the previous notification is dismissed.
 This is totally dependent to your desktop environment (some implementation may